iotaledger/wallet.rs/documentation/docs/libraries/nodejs/references/interfaces/NetworkInfo.md

 # Interface: NetworkInfo

-Information about the tetwork and client
+Information about the network and client